uivraeus/teamquest-lab/public/privacy.md

 This will be your credentials for subsequent logins to the App.

-> Note that there is no validation of the e-mail address during sign-up.
-Technically, this enables anonymity via "dummy addresses" if that is desired.
-However, this is not recommended for two reasons:
-> 1. If you can't be contacted via the specified e-mail address it will not be possible to reset the password in the event it is lost (There is no way for you to claim ownership of the account or any data associated with it).
-> 2. In the event of problems or critical maintenance tasks associated with your account or the service as a whole, it may not be possible for us to communicate this to you.

 ### Managing teams and surveys
 Each survey created by you will be associated to a _team_.
 So, for each registered user we will collect and process as personal data:
 * Defined team(s)